polius/meteornext-docs/docs/guides/results.md

 ![alt text](../../assets/results/results1.png "Results 1")

 :::tip
-To better understand how this tool works and all features that contains please read first the **[Deployment Results](./deployments#results)** section.
+To better understand how this tool works and all features that contain, please read first the **[Deployment Results](./deployments#results)** section.
 :::

 ## Example